-Clicking a users name expands their availability strip to reveal the component parts.
+If you click a user’s name, it expands their availability strip to reveal the component parts.

 You are provided with rows for:

-- Project(s) they are resourced to, including their allocations
+- Project(s) users are resourced to, including their allocations

-- Internal Codes they are resourced to, including their allocations
+- Internal Codes users are resourced to, including their allocations

-- Time Off they have, including the number of days
+- Time Off users have, including the number of days

-Please note that the project(s) and internal codes are hyperlinks.
-Clicking a hyperlink will navigate you to the relevant page to take action.
+The Project(s) and Internal Codes are hyperlinks.
+Clicking a hyperlink will navigate you to the relevant page.

 Placeholders are generic users you can resource to in a project’s Resource Schedule.
-The typical use case is that you know a certain type of role is going to be required, when it’s going to be required, and for how long.
-However, the only uncertainty is who that user will be.
+Typically, this would be used when you know a certain type of role is going to be required, when it’s going to be required, and for how long.
+The only uncertainty is who will fulfil this role.

 In this scenario, we strongly recommend you resource to a placeholder, for the following reasons:

-- It ensures you factor in required but as yet unidentified resourcing requirements into the view of Staff Availability
+2. It ensures you factor in required but as yet unidentified resourcing requirements into the view of Staff Availability.

 If we hadn’t used a placeholder, our view would have been: